agorstan/resume/README.md

 ### [Dilly](http://www.dilly.co)
 **Founder** from 2015 - Present in Washington, DC

-* Singularly developed concept, product roadmap, website design, node.js back-end and curator toolset integrated with Twilio, backed by Firebase and novel use of Google Calendar API.
+* Singularly developed concept, product roadmap, website design, back-end and curator tools using Twilio, Firebase, Angular.JS, Node.JS, Express and novel use of Google Calendar API.
 * Scoured personal network to get intros to VCs (NEA, Novak Biddle, others) and Pitched to multiple venture capital firms. [[Check out the pitch deck](www)]
 * Referred to Y-Combinator and 500 Startups where we reached the final selection round.
 * Scrappy marketing efforts earned us a spot on Product Hunt front page, yielding huge influx of users and investor attention.